r-devel/glossary/README.md

 pak::pak("r-devel/glossary")
 ```

-## Using precommit when contributing
+## Using pre-commit when contributing

-This repository uses precommit.
+This repository uses pre-commit.
 To install and run the same, follow the
 steps below:

 - In an external terminal run `pip3 install pre-commit --user` (for